-Willie is a very old dog who was found wandering alone, hungry, and in pain, on the Taghum bridge in early March of 2012.
+Willie was a very old dog who was found wandering alone, hungry, and in pain, on the Taghum bridge in early March of 2012.
 He initially went to the SPCA, however he needed major dental surgery and lots of TLC, so KAAP decided to take him in.
 He was seen by the vet, and he desperately needed a full dental, which included removing some very badly rotten teeth, and cleaning up his whole mouth.
 He had bad skin, and was in obvious pain, likely from arthritis.
 KAAP was able to find him a great foster home.
 Willie spent hours just wandering and pacing around, and would settle for only short periods of time.
-He had difficulty even navigating the rim of his dog bed, and couldn't seem to get comfortable.
-He really didn't show any emotions, and didn't seem to really be happy or aware of his surroundings.
-He didn't seem to be able to hear, and his eyes were showing the first signs of cataracts.
+He had difficulty even navigating the rim of his dog bed, and couldn’t seem to get comfortable.
+He really didn’t show any emotions, and didn’t seem to really be happy or aware of his surroundings.
+He didn’t seem to be able to hear, and his eyes were showing the first signs of cataracts.
 After a few weeks in foster care, with much love and kind care from his foster moms, he seemed to become aware of his people, and wanted to be within eye sight of them.
 He began to trust, and show affection.

 In early April, he was moved to his second ( and final) foster home at my house.
 Here again, he didn’t seem to have much attachment to me, and would wander and pace literally all the time, only settling exhausted in his bed in my bedroom after a body massage and several trips up and down the hall ways.
 He was put on some really good pain medicine, and slowly he began to feel better and limp less.
 He still wasn’t sure of what my hands were going to do when I reached to pet his head, and he would “freeze” and stand really still.
 He didn’t seem too sure what to do on grass, and would just stand and stare into space, until I led him back into the house.
 He had no “leash sense” and would just run to and fro seemingly confused.